federicovolponi/federicovolponi/README.md

 Hi there!
 I'm Federico and if you want to know something about me keep reading📖

 Regarding technical stuff...🧑🏻‍💻
-- 🎓 I'm currently a telecommunication engineering student at Politecnico di Torino
+- 🎓 I'm currently working on my Master's Thesis on LLM in [Argotec](https://www.argotecgroup.com/)
-- 💻 I'm interested in ML & Data science, but Computer engineering more in general
+- 💻 I'm interested in Machine learning and Data science.
-- 🧮 I'm lately working on mathematical programming (stay tuned something cool is going to come soon)👀
+- 🧮 I'm lately working on a research project about Operational Research (stay tuned something cool is going to come soon)👀
-- 🐧 I like using the command line, indeed my favourite OS is Linux
+- 🐧 Trying to rice my [Hyprland](https://hyprland.org/) setup (dotfiles coming soon...)

 More personal info...💁🏻
 - ⛷️ I love skiing and I work as a ski instructor
 - 🧗🏻 In the last period I started climbing
-- 🍳 I'm Italian and I enjoy cooking

 If you want to reach out...
 </a>